 # 2 – Take full advantage of free Job-boards and Social Media

 There are many free job-boards out there like Indeed, Jora, Adzuna and many others who are free and so you can save lots of advertising cost by posting to these free job-boards.
-Also, post your jobs to your facebook page and ask all your followeres to share it and see if they know someone that could be interested in the job.
+Also, post your jobs to your Facebook page and ask all your followers to share it and see if they know someone that could be interested in the job.
 Better yet, use a free applicant tracking system to post to many of these free job boards in a single click.

 # 3 – Use a multi-posting tool to get your ad to many sites